 Are you considering graduate school?

 Coastal wetlands support a diverse and unique assemblage of plants, invertebrates, shorebirds, fish, and mammals, and are exciting places to conduct basic and applied ecological research.
-Students in my lab address a wide variety of ecological questions (see Who We Are for some research summaries), and I am open to discussing new research ideas that you’d like to explore.
+Students in my lab address a wide variety of ecological questions, and I am open to discussing new research ideas that you’d like to explore.
 Contact me at firstname.lastname@example.org.

 There are two ways to apply for graduate study in my lab:

-1. There is a new interdisciplinary graduate program in Marine Biology that is based at TAMUG.
-For information about this program, visit the MARB IDP website and select Department of Marine Biology under Galveston.
+1. An interdisciplinary graduate program in Marine Biology is based at TAMUG.
+For information about this program, visit the MARB IDP website.

 2. I have a graduate appointment at College Station in the department of Ecosystem Science and Management.
 Information on applying to the ESSM graduate program can be found here.